-Milly Leong Chief Rating Officer milly@marc.com.my
+Firdaos Rosli Chief Economist firdaos@marc.com.my

-+603 2082 2200 www.marc.com.my
++603 2717 2900 www.marc.com.my

 THE RATING APPROACH

 The rating of sovereign governments involves an analysis of relevant quantitative and qualitative factors.
 The quantitative analysis is dominated by macroeconomic analysis, which includes an analysis of the country's economic strength and prospects, its fiscal sustainability and the sovereign's debt burden.
 Data for this analysis is often readily available from the relevant central bank and/or government entities such as the Ministry of Finance or the entity responsible for collating and disseminating official statistics.
 Where readily available, MARC also obtains data and information from credible international entities such as the International Monetary Fund, the World Bank and the Asian Development Bank.